 The 727 Fuselage Home is not the product of a downed plane.
 Instead, it was salvaged from the San Jose airport and was carefully hoisted 45 feet into the treetops and repurposed as an unusual accommodation on the property of the resort.

-Ascend the spiral staircase and you’ll find a stunning interior of teak wood with furnishings to match, and a spacious area with two bedrooms, one of which contains 2 queen beds, the second containing one queen, and each with their own private bathroom.
-Off the right wing of the Boeing 727 is a large deck, perfect for enjoying the ocean and jungle views of the National Park.
+Ascend the spiral staircase and you’ll find a stunning interior of teak wood with furnishings to match, and a spacious area with two bedrooms, one of which contains 2 queen beds, the second containing one queen, and each with its own private bathroom.
+Off the right-wing of the Boeing 727 is a large deck, perfect for enjoying the ocean and jungle views of the National Park.
 Guests will also find a kitchenette and dining area, a flat-screen TV, and air conditioning, all perched on a 50-foot pillar with a feeling of soaring through the sky.

 The Manta Resort – Pemba Island, Zanzibar

 On the north end of Pemba Island, travelers will find The Manta Resort, a luxurious tropical paradise for relaxing and connecting with nature.
 The resort features several types of accommodations, including standard hotel rooms and seafront villas.
-But the one that everyone talks about and earns the category of unusual is the floating house with the underwater bedroom, located approximately 250 metres from the shore.
+But the one that everyone talks about and earns the category of unusual is the floating house with the underwater bedroom, located approximately 250 meters from the shore.

 Attrap’ Reves Hotels – France

 If France is your destination and you’re feeling adventurous when it comes to accommodations, you might want to check out Attrap’ Reves, a company that provides unusual, eco-friendly huts and bubbles in 3 different locations, including La Bouilladisse and 2 in different areas of Allauch.
-All 3 offer much different views and experiences.
+All 3 offer many different views and experiences.

 Similar to glamping, which incorporates proper mattresses and bedding, as well as a few furnishings and niceties, Attrap’ Reves takes the experience a step further with 360 views of the scenic surroundings due to a transparent bubble.
 Unlike sleeping in an ordinary tent, this allows guests to admire the starry skies (a telescope and star chart are included) or fully appreciate a storm without getting wet.
 It also protects from insects and small animals, and visitors with back issues aren’t subjected to sleeping on the hard, rocky, or damp ground.
 Stale or humid air is not a problem because a noiseless blower continually feeds fresh into the cozy space.
 Bubbles are widely spaced to allow for privacy.
 As for meals, catering is available on site.